-We do know that at least one Christian community in Rome turned vegetarian, as all meat was offered first to an idol (a statue of a god) which some of them believed contaminated it.
-The majority of the Christian church tried to teach that animals should be cared for, but it was not a large concern.
-St Francis of Assisi in the Middle Ages taught that animals and the creation had an importance, and in his prayers and songs, he often talks of them and other aspects of the creation as “brothers and sisters.”
+We do know that at least one Christian community in Rome became vegetarian, as all meat was offered first to an idol (a statue of a god), which some of them believed contaminated it.
+Most Christian churches tried to teach that animals should be cared for, but it was not a large concern.
+St Francis of Assisi in the Middle Ages taught that animals and the creation had importance, and in his prayers and songs, he often talks of them and other aspects of the creation as 'brothers and sisters.'

 In 1824, a group of Christians including the politician William Wilberforce (who had campaigned for the ending of the slave trade) and a priest called Arthur Broome met together in London to form a society to stop animal cruelty and to oppose any laws in parliament that might allow it.
 Their work was recognized by Queen Victoria and they became the RSPCA (The Royal Society for the Prevention of Cruelty to Animals.)

 Today, there are many debates about the treatment of animals.
 Some Christians, like Reverend Professor Andrew Linzey, believe that Christians should be vegetarians because of the pain the meat industry inflicts on animals, as well as the environmental damage it does.
 He also believes that meat production in rich Western countries like the UK and the USA makes it more difficult to feed the world’s poor.

 You can read more about Linzey's views here.